Keenan-Reuben murder case

 The Keenan-Reuben murder case relates to the murder of Keenan Santos (Keenan) aged 24 and Reuben Fernandez (Reuben) aged 29 in Mumbai, India on 20 October 2011.
 The pair were murdered in Mumbai by a group of about 17 men while the passing crowd of over 50 persons looked passively on.
 The group was associated with a pair of men who had been rebuffed by Keenan and Reuben for molesting girls in their party.

 Incident

-On 11 October 2011 Keenan and Reuben were part of a party of 4 men and 3 women who were on a night out in the western suburbs of Mumbai, a city with a reputation of being among the safest in India for women.
+On 11 October 2011 Keenan and Reuben were part of a party of 4 men and 3 women who were on a night out in the western suburbs of Mumbai.
 The girls were harassed and molested by a small group of men.
 The girls rebuffed the advances and the men were reprimanded by Keenan and Reuben and initially left the scene.
 They gathered a group of 21 men equipped with knives, poles and bamboo sticks.
 Catching up with Keenan and Reuben they assaulted the pair with Keenan being stabbed first and dying shortly thereafter and Reuben dying some days later.